Best cheap materials and how to work out dimensions, especially height and width to make the beds comfortable, safe and

 When you hoe, rake or fork the soil over add some grit sand and home made garden compost until the texture is how you want it.
 You might want to considerno dig gardeningI have explained how to start here gardening without digging

-No real need for weed suppressant fabric, weeds will struggle to grow though a foot of soil.
+You won't need to lay weed suppressant fabric, weeds will struggle to grow though a foot of soil.
 Most weeds are airborne, so will grow on top of the weed suppressant fabric anyway.

 If you have a bad back or a disability that stops you bending or getting down low or garden from a wheelchair, building wheelchair accessible raised garden beds, makes it a lot easier to keep on gardening.

 If you found this page useful,please share with others who might find it helpful too.
 1 Copy and paste this url http://www.flowerpotman.com/disabledgardening/raisedgardenbeds.html 2 Add a note of your own, 3 Paste it into your blog, Web page, forums, a blog comment or your Facebook account, anywhere that someone with a disability that makes bending or stretching difficult can find it.
 Thanks if you do.